staggeredsix/LLM_NIM_Perf_Testing/README.md

 Docker Permission Errors: Ensure you have logged out and back in after the installation process to apply Docker group changes.
 Missing Python 3: If Python 3 is not installed, the script will prompt you to install it.

+KNOWN ISSUE : After the test completes and logging is written to the log file I print it out to the user.
+It is just a cosmetic thing I will address.